marcikque/mod-mini_eval/README.md

 - Number of high-quality reads identified in the run.

 This results in a total of 54 files corresponding to the individual runs.

+### Evaluation

+After generating all files, you can run the `evaluate_runs.py` script.
+This will create 9 CSV files, each aggregating the results of all 6 runs within the subdirectory.
+The resulting CSV table is a summary of the most important metrics, focusing on performance, accuracy, and minimizer selection.

 ## Notes